AndyLiang1/StudyWeb/README.md

 # Intro from creator:

 Hello!
 Welcome to the codebase for StudyWeb.
 The creation of this web application was inspired by the amount of cuecard creating web apps that did not have a timer system implemented.
-Hence, I decided to make my own.
+Hence, I decided to make my own!

+# Read this before going to Demo

+The timer in the demo uses seconds instead of minutes so I can more easily show the timer's ability to change states from study mode, to break mode.
+Also, for the two factor authentication sign up system, if you do not receive an email after signing up manually, it may be because outlook banned my account for "suspicious activites".
+It is NOT my code not working haha.

 # Demo: